alexbol99/flatten-js/README_OLD.md

 # Javascript library for 2d geometry

-FlattenJS is a small javascript library (about 45 Kb minified) for manipulating abstract geometrical objects like point, vector, line, segment, circle, arc and polygon.
+Flatten-js is a small javascript library (about 45 Kb minified) for manipulating abstract geometrical objects like point, vector, line, segment, circle, arc and polygon.
 The library works in any modern browsers as well as under nodejs.

 ## Installation